Lancet August 15, 2015

 Key Findings

-2. The observed clinical benefit was primarily driven by a significant reduction in ischemia-driven revascularization of non-culprit lesions (5% in the complete revascularization group vs. 17% in the culprit-only group; p<0.001).
+2. The benefit was driven predominantly by a significant reduction in the need for subsequent ischemia-driven revascularization, which occurred in 5% of the complete revascularization group versus 17% of the culprit-only group (p<0.001).

-3. There was no statistically significant difference between the two study arms regarding hard clinical endpoints, specifically all-cause mortality (5% vs. 4%; p=0.43) or nonfatal recurrent myocardial infarction (5% vs. 5%; p=0.87).
+3. There were no significant differences between the two groups regarding hard clinical endpoints, including all-cause mortality (5% vs. 4%; p=0.43) and non-fatal myocardial infarction (5% vs. 5%).

 Study Design